joubercalixto/zebrafish-facility-manager/zf-deployment-docs/docs/InitialDeployment.md

 #### Linux user

-Create a dedicated Linux user "dbbackups" to perform your backups.
+You already created Linux user "dbbackups" to perform your backups.
 Create a ssh key for this user (to allow rsync of backups to another server using ssh).

-#### Database user

-Create a database user with sufficient capabilities to dump all your databases but not to write to them.

 #### Remote Host